yw110-1/INDE-577/Supervised Learning/Gradient Descent/README.md

 The general idea behind gradient descent is to use the gradient (the derivative for single variable functions) to provide a direction to explore (this means gradient descent is a first-order method).
 For example, with our function $f$ and initial guess $w_0 = 5$, suppose we are able to calculate the value of the gradient (the derivative) of $f(w)$ at $w_0 = 5$.
 This numerical value will give us the slope of the tangent line to $f(w)$ at $w_0$.
 Note that $f'(w) = 2(w - 2)$.

+### Gradient Descent Procedure

+- Initialize values for the coefficients for the function.
+These could be 0 or a small random value.
+So, we make coefficients = 0
+- The cost of the function is evaluated by plugging the coefficients into the function i.e., we do cost = f(coefficients)
+- The derivative of the cost function is calculated.
+We need to know the slope so that we know the direction (sign) to move the coefficient values in order to get a lower cost on the next iteration.
+So, we calculate, change = derivative(cost)
+- Now that we know the downhill direction from the derivative, we can now update the coefficient values.
+Specify a learning rate that controls how much the coefficients can change on each update.
+So, we do, coefficient = coefficient — (learning rate * change)
+- We repeat this process until the cost is 0 or close to zero.

 ### How far should we move?
 The value of how far to move in the opposite sign of the derivative of $f(w)$ at $w_0 = 5$ is called the learning rate (Nocedal & Wright call this hyperparameter the step length), and is typically denoted by $\alpha$.
 The process of multiplying the derivative of $f(w)$ at $w_0 = 5$ by the learning rate and forming a new choice of $w$ by subtracting this quantity from $w_0$ is called gradient descent.
 For example, we may apply gradient descent at $w_0$ and form a new $w$, say $w_1$, with the following update: